 Thus, it is still worth checking out DX-format (crop-sensor) lenses for their more compact size and lower price.

 With that said, if you are planning to upgrade to a full-frame camera soon, then it is probably best to invest in FX-format lenses.
 Yes, they can be more expensive upfront, but they can save you money in the long run.
+Learn more about the difference between FX and DX in Nikon lenses.

 Will I get a crop factor when I attach a lens to the Nikon D3200?